In classical conditioning, which of the following best describes ... | Study Prep in Pearson+

-In classical conditioning, which of the following best describes a neutral stimulus?
+In classical conditioning, which of the following best describes an unconditioned stimulus (US)?

 A